You are here

 How to make your job application stand out

-As you would expect in the current economic climate, we’re witnessing a significant rise in the number of applications for each job advertisement we post.
+It’s always interesting to gauge the current job market based on interest in available positions, and we’re currently witnessing a significant rise in the number of applications for each job advertisement we post.

-There are a few reasons for increased application numbers – firstly, the number of jobseekers on the market has grown, and secondly, applying for jobs has become a very simple process.
+There are a couple of main reasons for increased application numbers – firstly, the number of jobseekers on the market has grown, and secondly, applying for jobs has become a very simple process.

 This means that it’s become much harder for job applicants to cut through the noise and get noticed by a recruiter or hiring manager.
-Meanwhile, those on the receiving end of the applications are implementing new systems and processes to avoid missing out on that one great candidate.
+Meanwhile, those on the receiving end of the applications are implementing new systems and processes to avoid missing out on that one great candidate – and to quickly cut out those who aren’t a good fit.

-So, how do you make your application stand out from the crowd?
+So, how do you make your job application stand out from the crowd?

-Imagine you’re hit with 100+ cover letters and resumes to sift through to find the right person for the job.
-With that kind of volume, applications that are clearly laid out using fonts, sizing and paragraph breaks, are most likely to get noticed.
+Imagine you’re a hiring manager and you receive 100+ cover letters and resumes to sift through to find the right person for the job.
+With that kind of volume, applications that are clearly laid out using the right font and paragraph breaks are most likely to get noticed.
+Those that offer large blocks of text, hard-to-read fonts and tiny words may well be ignored immediately.

 Hiring managers aren’t very forgiving when it comes to spelling mistakes.
 In fact, just one or two errors or typos in your application could mean that your application is rejected entirely.

-It’s hard to come back from this kind of error – particularly if ‘attention to detail’ is a requirement of the job – so don’t hamstring yourself with a lazy mistake before you can make a good impression.
+It’s hard to come back from this kind of error – particularly if ‘attention to detail’ is a requirement of the job or one of the items you list as a ‘strength’ – so don’t hamstring yourself with a lazy mistake before you can make a good impression.

 RELATED: How to write the perfect resume